in collaboration with partners

 In the Southeast Asian region, the Resolution and Plan of Action on Sustainable Fisheries for Food Security for ASEAN Region Towards 2030, adopted by the Senior Officials and Ministers responsible for fisheries of the ASEAN-SEAFDEC Member Countries in 2020, emphasizes the need to “Improve the capacity of relevant national authorities to effectively implement the requirements of port State measures and flag State responsibilities” (PoA#32).
 It is therefore necessary that capacity building activities be extended to relevant authorities of the ASEAN Member States (AMSs) to undertake their functions for regional and bilateral/sub-regional cooperation, and to effectively implement the requirements of port State measures and flag State responsibilities.

-To support the implementation of the PSM in the Southeast Asian region through regional cooperative mechanism, the SEAFDEC Training Department (TD) under the project “Strengthening Regional Cooperation and Enhancing National Capacities to Eliminate IUU Fishing in Southeast Asia” has been undertaking a number activities to support the implementation of PSM with support from the Japanese Trust Fund (JTF).
-Specifically in 2020, TD organized the “Teleworkshop on Development and Improvement of Regional Tools (RFVR and PSM) for Combating IUU Fishing in the Southeast Asia,” where recommendations was made for SEAFDEC and its partners to support and assist the AMSs in the implementation of the PSM through enhanced understanding of the requirements contained in the PSMA, providing capacity building by engaging persons at all levels, and further strengthening regional cooperation to combat IUU fishing within the region.
+To support the implementation of the PSM in the Southeast Asian region through regional cooperative mechanism, the SEAFDEC Training Department (TD) under the project “Strengthening Regional Cooperation and Enhancing National Capacities to Eliminate IUU Fishing in Southeast Asia” has been undertaking a number of activities to support the implementation of PSM with support from the Japanese Trust Fund (JTF) such as series of training on implementation of Port State Measure.
+It is appreciated by SEAFDEC Member Countries in the Forty-fourth Meeting of the SEAFDEC Program Committee (44PCM) through requested SEAFDEC to support and capacity building on inspection of fish and fisheries product importation using such other modes of transportation, i.e. sea in container vessels, land, and air transportation.

 The Training has objectives as follow:

-To build up the understanding and capacity of the participants on the PSM
+To build up the understanding and capacity of the participants on inspection of fish and fisheries product importation via sea in container vessels, land and air transportation

-To enhance knowledge, skills, and experience of the participants on inspection to support the PSM and port control implementation
+To enhance the knowledge, skills, and experience of the participants on inspection of fish and fisheries product importation.

-It is expected that the Training would be participated in by representatives from the AMSs (three persons from each AMS) who have been engaged in the implementation of the PSM and/or port control activities at the inspection level.
-Moreover, it is also expected that the participants should have potential to serve as trainer for PSM inspection in their respective country in the future.
+It is expected that the Training would be participated in by representatives from the AMSs (two persons from each AMS) who have been engaged in the implementation of port control and inspection of fish and fisheries product importation via sea in container vessels, land, and air transportation.

 The expected outputs from this Training include:

-Increasing knowledge, skills, and experience of participants on inspection to support Port State Measures and port control implementation; and
+Increasing knowledge, skills, and experience of participants on inspection of fish and fisheries product importation via sea in container vessels, land and air transportation

 Further strengthening of regional cooperation to support the implementation of PSM in Southeast Asia.